We want to help people experience the individual growth necessary for a healthy marriage by creating relevant environments designed to:

 - Empower couples with fun yet powerful teaching

-- Encourage people to be a part of a small group to experience friendship and support
+- Encourage people to be a part of a community group to experience friendship and support

 - Help people when they need hope and direction

 We have a number of tools available on this page to help strengthen your marriage including several resources and recommended readings.

 MarriedPeople Monthly contains go-and-do’s that couples can actually go and do.
 In each monthly issue sent to your email, you’ll find the following content:

 - He Said/She Said: Each month, we highlight a couple we think has something great to say.
 We give them one question to ask each other.